darkrelics/eidolon-engine/documentation/incremental-mud-workflow.md

   - Standing: Normal state with health > 0
   - Unconscious: Health = 0 with at least one bashing wound
   - Dead: Health = 0 with only lethal/aggravated wounds
+- **Known Bug:** Dead characters can currently start Incremental stories (story_eligibility doesn't check CharState)
-- Death in either mode requires resurrection before continuing
+- **Design Intent:** Death in either mode should require resurrection before continuing (not implemented)

 **Skill Progression:**